Our invoice templates are professional and sharp. Use them to directly invoice your clients and get paid fast.

 The Act also includes a new provision which makes it unlawful, except in certain circumstances, for employers to ask about a candidate’s health before offering them work (see below).

 Gender reassignment (The new Act introduces a new definition)

-The Act provides protection for transsexual people.
-A transsexual person is someone who proposes to, starts or has completed a process to change his or her gender.
-The Act no longer requires a person to be under medical supervision to be protected – so a woman who decides to live permanently as a man but does not undergo any medical procedures would be covered.
+The Act provides protection for trans people.
+A trans person is someone who does not identify with the gender they were assigned at birth.
+The Act no longer requires a person to be under medical supervision to be protected – so a trans person who decides to live permanently as a man but does not undergo any medical procedures is covered.